-Every Government Agency Should Have An FAQ API Like The DOL28 Sep 2016
+Every Government Agency Should Have An FAQ API Like The DOL

 I wrote about my feelings that all government agencies should have a forms API like the Department of Labor (DOL), and I wanted to separately showcase their FAQ API, and say same thing--ALL government agencies should have a frequently asked question (FAQ) API.
 Think about the websites and mobile applications that would benefit from ALL government agencies at the federal, state, and local level having frequently asked questions available in this way--it would be huge.